Hardware & Software You'll Need for E-Learning

 Some version of a media player or flash player is necessary for streaming videos.
 And Adobe Reader is necessary for opening PDF files.
 These programs are usually free and easy to download.
 Your instructor can advise you on these and other necessary plug-ins.

-Specialty Software You May Need
+Specialty Software You May Need for Online Learning

 - Audio Recording Software (Garageband, Audacity)